-Grab your hiking boots and get ready, because you’re going to hike Sólheimajökull glacier in southern Iceland.
+Grab your hiking boots and get ready, because you’re going on a Glacier Expedition on Sólheimajökull glacier in southern Iceland.
 This is a comprehensive glacier tour, where you’ll learn about these massive natural phenomena from your guide and be provided with all the necessary equipment to get some exercise in full comfort and safety.

 Sólheimajökull is a part of Mýrdalsjökull, one of the biggest glaciers in Europe.
 It is featured in detail in the 2012 documentary “Chasing Ice,” an award-winning investigation of climate change.

 Once you reach the ice, you’ll be given plenty of time to marvel at the eerie silence and feeling of isolation, as if you and your fellow hikers are alone in a vast, empty world of ice and snow.
 You’ll view millennia-old blue ice, created when oxygen bubbles are trapped in the snow and compressed into ice by the enormous weight of the glacier pressing down upon it.
 You’ll be able to gaze deep into a glacier moulin, a vertical shaft like a well, which can go all the way to the bottom of the glacier.

 What’s down there?
 The ice cap sits on top of the mighty Katla volcano, one of the largest and most active volcanoes in Iceland.
 On a clear day, you may also be able to see Eyjafjallajökull, another glacier to the east which famously brought European air traffic to a halt in 2010 when its eruption filled the sky with fire and ash.